 In such cases, sales managers and management may find themselves second-guessing decisions.
-The subsequent impact pours onto the sales team which for a small business with a small workforce is self-defeating.
+The subsequent impact pours onto the sales team, which is self-defeating for a small business with a small workforce.

 2. Limited Funding Opportunities

-Small Businesses, often, invest in multiple tools in a bid to bring in more process efficiency and to make up for the lack of trained resources.
+Small Businesses often invest in multiple tools to bring in more process efficiency and make up for the lack of trained resources.
 However, this doesn’t always lead to the expected Return on Investments.

-Once they realize that they are getting the results they expected, Growing Business then invest in more tools to right the wrongs which may stretch their capacity to the hilt.
+Once they realize that they are getting the results they expected, Growing businesses than invest in more tools to right the wrongs, which may stretch their capacity to the hilt.

 In addition, missed deadlines and sales opportunities add to growing uncertainty over what to do in those situations.

 Considering their limited access to funding, Growing Businesses do not have the time to lay dormant.
 On the one hand, investing in the wrong technology can waste already limited capital, and on the other, it negatively affects sales teams and their performance.

 Consider this- A Growing Business invests in CRM and experiences growth.
 As the organization gains traction, the CRM loses pace with growing sales requirements.

 In such as case, you will undoubtedly face pushback from sales when they cannot meet targets.